bioconvert/bioconvert/doc/glossary.rst

     ABI

         File format produced by ABI sequencing machines.
 Contains the trace data which includes probabilities of the four nucleotides.
+See the :ref:`format_abi` format page for details.

+    ASQG

+       The ASQG format describes an assembly graph.
+Each line is a tab-delimited record.
+The first field in each record describes the record type.
+See the :ref:`format_asqg` page for details.

+    BAI

+        The index file related to file generated in the BAM format.
+(This is a non-standard file type.)

     BAM